A. J. Allmendinger: 2015

 Though NASCAR expanded the grid of the Sprint Unlimited to include all the Chase drivers, Allmendinger declined the invitation, saying he wanted to save his equipment for the points races such as the Daytona 500.
 Instead, he joined the Motor Racing Network's radio broadcast of the race, working in the booth alongside Joe Moore and Jeff Striegle.

 Allmendinger got his season off to a good start, leading a few laps during the Daytona 500.
 The next week at Atlanta, he finished seventh and sixth one week later at Las Vegas.
 On May 9, 2015, Allmendinger announced plans to sign a five-year contract extension with JTG Daugherty, allowing him to remain with the team through the 2020 season.

 2016

 Allmendinger nearly pulled off an upset at the 2016 STP 500 at Martinsville.
 He charged hard from thirteenth place with less than twenty laps to go, to finish second to Kyle Busch by 1.547 seconds.
 It tied 2012 as his career-best finish at Martinsville.
-Allmendinger ended the season on a high note, earning four top tens on the final six races and finishing nineteenth in the standings.
+Allmendinger ended the season on a high note, earning four top-tens in the final six races and finishing nineteenth in the standings.

 On June 8, 2016, Richard Childress Racing announced plans to add Allmendinger to their Xfinity Series driver lineup, hiring him to drive the No. 2 Chevrolet Camaro at Mid-Ohio; however, Allmendinger had a schedule conflict and Sam Hornish Jr. drove the race instead.